2002 French Grand Prix: Race

 The 72-lap race began at 14:00 local time in slightly overcast conditions that later brightened.
 The air temperature was between 24 and 27 C and the track temperature was at 38 C. There was an attendance of 106,000 spectators.
 Michael Schumacher chose to start in the spare Ferrari, believing it handled better than his race car.
-Following Fisichella's withdrawal and the Arrows team's failure to qualify, 19 cars were scheduled to start, but at the start of the formation lap, Barrichello's Ferrari remained on the starting grid's front jack due to an unidentified electrical failure.
+Following Fisichella's withdrawal and the Arrows team's failure to qualify, 19 cars were scheduled to start, but at the start of the formation lap, Barrichello's Ferrari remained on the front jack on the starting grid due to an unidentified electrical failure.
 A steering wheel replacement and an effort by the mechanics to restart Barrichello's car failed to correct the problem, thus his Ferrari was pushed into the pit lane, and Barrichello did not start the race.
 This resulted in 18 starters, the fewest since the 1975 Monaco Grand Prix.

 When the race began, Montoya cut across Michael Schumacher to keep the lead into the first corner.
 Massa made a brisk start, moving from 12th to seventh, however, he jumped the start after prematurely releasing his launch control system.
 Massa turned sharply to the left to avoid colliding with teammate Heidfeld.
 Sato tried to pass Panis further back, but they collided and ended up in the gravel trap at the first turn.
-De La Rosa also entered the gravel trap to avoid striking Panis and Sato.
+De la Rosa also entered the gravel trap to avoid striking Panis and Sato.
 Michael Schumacher was close behind Montoya and began pressuring him for the lead.
 At the conclusion of the first lap, Montoya led Michael Schumacher by 0.4 seconds, followed by Räikkönen, Ralf Schumacher, Coulthard and Button.
 Panis entered the pit lane for a new front wing and tyres.
 On lap three, Michael Schumacher tried to pass Montoya on the outside at the Adelaide hairpin but was driven wide.
 Räikkönen drew in-between both Montoya and Michael Schumacher, taking the optimal line out of the hairpin, but Schumacher cut him off at the Nurburgring turn to held second.

 Following that, Montoya drove defensively but was able to open up a small lead over Michael Schumacher with to the BMW engine's power, while Räikkönen remained close behind Schumacher.
 On lap six, Massa was issued a drive-through penalty for jumping the start.
 He took the penalty two laps later.
 When Massa left the pit lane, he crossed the white line dividing the pit lane exit from the circuit to stay ahead of Sato.
 Yoong spun at the Adelaide hairpin on lap eight but continued.
 Two laps later, Massa received a second drive-through penalty for crossing the white line at the pit lane exit, which he immediately took.
 Villeneuve battled McNish for 11th on lap 13 when he locked the brakes entering the Adelaide hairpin but avoided colliding with him.